-Pembina maintains insurance to provide coverage in relation to the ownership and operation of its pipeline assets, gas services assets, as well as on the Storage Facility and its other midstream assets.
+Pembina maintains insurance to provide coverage in relation to the ownership and operation of its pipeline assets, gas services assets, as well as its midstream assets.
 Insurance coverage for Pembina's assets currently includes: (i) property insurance coverage, providing coverage on the property and equipment that is above-ground and pipelines at river crossings, with recovery based upon replacement costs, and, where necessary, business interruption coverage for loss of income arising from specific property damage; and (ii) comprehensive general liability coverage, providing coverage for actions by third parties.
 The latter coverage includes Pembina's sudden and accidental pollution coverage, which specifically insures against certain claims for damage from leaks or spills.